Color Run FAQs

 FREQUENTLY ASKED QUESTIONS:

 How long is the run and is it timed?
+The 5k is 3.1 miles and will be timed.
 The color fun run is a mile long.
 It is not timed.
 You can walk or run, but you’ll want to slow down when the color is being thrown.

 Can I run with a jogging stroller and my kids?
 Yes.
 All kiddos 5 and under can run with an adult FREE of charge and do not need to register.